ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-27-bfv-bgv-slot-rotation.md

 Do you see the problem?
 The decryption logic now requires the **permuted secret key**, $s(x^k)$.
 However, the user only holds the original secret key $s(x)$.
 They cannot decrypt this rotated ciphertext!

-To fix this, the server must perform a heavy operation called **Key Switching**.
+To fix this, the server must perform a heavy maintenance operation called **Key Switching**.
 This requires a special public "Rotation Key" (a.k.a.
 Galois Key) given by the client.
 The server uses this key to mathematically transform the encryption from being under $s(x^k)$ back to being under $s(x)$.

-**Key Takeaway:** The rotation of the data is instant; the heavy cost comes from transforming the key back to a usable state.
+**Key Takeaway:** The rotation of the data is instant; the heavy cost comes from transforming the secret key back to a usable state.

 ### The Implication
 1.  **Storage:** A unique Rotation Key is required for every specific shift amount you want to execute in a single step (e.g., separate keys for Rotate-1, Rotate-2, Rotate-4).
 Storing keys for every possible shift is memory-prohibitive (often gigabytes).
-While one can save memory by composing smaller rotations to reach a target index (e.g., applying "Rotate 1" five times), this drastically degrades performance, as each step incurs a costly key-switching operation and accumulates noise.
+While one can save memory by composing smaller rotations to reach a target rotation amount (e.g., applying "Rotate 1" five times), this drastically degrades performance, as each step incurs a costly key-switching operation.
 2.  **Noise:** The Key Switching process involves complex multiplications that add "noise" to the ciphertext.
 If you rotate too many times, the noise budget runs out, and the data becomes corrupted (decryption fails).
-3.  **Speed:** Because of the key switching step, Rotation is often **orders of magnitude slower** than a simple addition.
+3.  **Speed:** Because of the key switching step, Rotation is often **orders of magnitude slower** than a simple homomorphic addition.

 Therefore, while Galois rotations allow us to move data freely, they should be used sparingly in FHE applications!